dartoos-dev/well_formed/README.md

 Form fields related to [Brazil](https://pub.dev/documentation/well_formed/latest/brazil/brazil-library.html).
 Most of the fields in the Brazil library are masked fields.
-Every time you see a '#' in the documentation, think of it as a placeholder for a single digit [0–9].
+So whenever you see a '#' character in the documentation, think of it as a placeholder for a single digit [0–9].

 #### BrMobileField